eth-protocol-fellows/cohort-four/projects/ephemery-genesis-reset-implementation.md

 * *Beyond*: Extend the reset mechanism functionality to other clients.

 ## Possible Challenges
-There is no comparable logic in any client yet, *"something that deletes a chain has not been needed yet and one needs to be super careful that this function never ever triggers for mainnet or another testnet"*
+There is no comparable logic in any client yet, *"Something that deletes a chain has not been needed yet and one needs to be super careful that this function never ever triggers for mainnet or another testnet"*

 ## Goal of the project
 The goal of this project is to implement the Automatic Reset functionality for the Ephemery testnet, initially focusing on the Lodestar client and subsequently on the Geth client.
+Ensuring that the client can seamlessly handle periodic resets of the Ephemery testnet.
 To also ensure that this reset does not trigger a reset on other testnets and even the mainnet!

 ## Collaborators
+Holly

 ## Mentors
 Mario havel, pk910, chris hobcroft.